Advisory Councils

 The Oshkaatisak Council supports youth by:

-The SAFE (Survivor and Family Empowerment) Council is a survivor-led initiative that promotes the inclusion of survivors’ and families’ voices and provides direction for the vision of how the work by the department needs to be approached.
+The Nikanigawbowin Council (Nikanigawbowin: to lead the way; to stand up for something) is a survivor-led initiative that promotes the inclusion of survivors’ and families’ voices and provides direction for the vision of how the work by the department needs to be approached.
 By utilizing their knowledge, lived experience, and expertise as survivors of the Indian Residential Schools, we can move forward in a good way.